 Technology watch

-Fortunately, limiting oneself to patent monitoring alone is a mistake that companies are making less and less frequently.
+Limiting oneself to patent monitoring alone is a mistake that is fortunately being made less and less often by companies.

 Scientific monitoring